Best Way to Selling Your Home in 2021

 The start of the pandemic also meant the beginning of many city dwellers flocking to the suburbs.
 These people sought homes that offered more space and freedom than the apartments they inhabited in the city.
-As a result, 2020 turned into an excellent seller’s market, with Forbes stating that home sales shot up 26.6% compared to 2019.
+As a result, 2020 turned into an excellent market for selling your home, with Forbes stating that home sales shot up 26.6% compared to 2019.
 This is a trend that has rolled over into 2021.
 However, these stats haven’t proven to be a win for everyone.
 The market has become very competitive, and if all the homes on the block are selling but yours, then here’s what you can do to make your home stand out.

 Whose Market is it Right Now?